College football rankings: Week 1 Top 25 scores, schedule | NCAA.com

 In the SEC, No. 2 Alabama heads back to Atlanta to play Duke (3:30 p.m.
 Saturday), while No. 3 Georgia starts SEC East play right away at Vanderbilt (7:30 p.m.
 Saturday).

-On Sunday, expect plenty of points as No. 4 Oklahoma and new QB Jalen Hurts play D'Eriq King and Houston in Arlington, Texas (7:30 p.m.
+On Sunday, expect plenty of points as No. 4 Oklahoma and new QB Jalen Hurts play D'Eriq King and Houston (7:30 p.m.
 Sunday).

 Finally, No. 9 Notre Dame starts what it hopes is another big season when the Irish play at Louisville on Labor Day night (8 p.m.
 Monday).